Watzit/Curse-of-Strahd/Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Locations/Tser Pool Encampment.md

 If the characters linger by the fire, one of the [[Plane of Shadow/Domains of Dread/Ravenloft/Barovia/Vistani|Vistani]] recounts the following tale:

 "A mighty wizard came to this land over a year ago.
 I remember him like it was yesterday.
 He stood exactly where you're standing.
 A very charismatic man, he was.
-He thought he could rally the people of [[Barovia]] against the devil Strahd.
+He thought he could rally the people of [[Barovia]] against the devil [[NPCs/Strahd/Strahd|Strahd]].
 He stirred them with thoughts of revolt and bore them to the castle en masse.
 "When the vampire appeared, the wizard's peasant army fled in terror.
 A few stood their ground and were never seen again.

 "The wizard and the vampire cast spells at each other.

 Their battle flew from the courtyards of [[Ravenloft]] to a precipice overlooking the falls.
 I saw the battle with my own eyes.
 Thunder shook the mountainside, and great rocks tumbled down upon the wizard, yet by his magic he survived.
 Lightning from the heavens struck the wizard, and again he stood his ground.
-But when the devil Strahd fell upon him, the wizard's magic couldn't save him.
+But when the devil [[NPCs/Strahd/Strahd|Strahd]] fell upon him, the wizard's magic couldn't save him.
 I saw him thrown a thousand feet to his death.
 I climbed down to the river to search for the wizard's body, to see if, you know, he had anything of value, but the River lvlis had already spirited him away."

 The Vistana storyteller doesn't remember the wizard's name, but recalls that it sounded important.
 If the char­ acters haven't spoken with Madam Eva, the storyteller urges them to do so.